-- (1) A member who has killed a deer pursuant to this ordinance, or, in the instance of group hunting pursuant to Section 6.11 [Group Hunting], whose carcass tag has been placed on the deer, shall register the deer by presenting it to a tribal registration station no later than 5:00 p.m. of the third working day after the killing. - (2) Upon registering a deer pursuant to this section, the registering official shall affix a registration tag and duly record in an appropriate manner all information required to be provided by the member at the time of registration.
+- (1) A member who has killed a deer pursuant to this ordinance, or, in the instance of group hunting pursuant to Section 6.11 [Group Hunting], whose deer stamp was used for the harvest of that deer, shall register the deer by presenting it to a tribal registration station no later than 5:00 p.m. of the third working day after the killing, or shall register the deer using the tribe's remote registration system or by presenting it to a tribal warden by 5:00 p.m. the day after the killing. - (2) Except as otherwise provided in Sections 6.18 [Level 1 Commercial Harvest] and 6.19 [Registration of Deer for Commercial Purposes], members may register deer in-person, at tribal registration stations, or by using the tribe's remote registration system.

-- (3) When antlerless deer permits are necessary, a member registering an antlerless deer shall surrender his or her antlerless deer permit upon registration of the deer. - (4) A member registering a deer shall provide the registering official with the following information: the type of deer (antlered or antlerless) taken, the management unit and county where the deer was taken, the date when the deer was taken, the tribal identification number of the member taking the deer and any other relevant information requested by the registering official. - (5) No member shall register a deer except by presenting the whole carcass to the registering official or, in the alternative, by presenting the head of a carcass (except as provided in Sections 6.18 [Level 1 Commercial Harvest] and 6.19 [Registration of Deer for Commercial Purposes]) provided the carcass tag is firmly affixed to the head or any part thereof. - (6) No person shall provide information to the registering official which the person knows, or has reason to know, is false or misleading. - (7) Any tribal or Commission warden authorized pursuant to Section 4.02 [Enforcement by Deputized Conservation Wardens] to enforce the provisions of this ordinance is authorized to register deer in the field provided such warden transmits all registering information to a tribal registration station no later than the registration deadline established by subs.
-(1), above.
+- (a) Upon registering a deer pursuant to this section, by presenting the carcass inperson at the tribal registration station, the registering official shall affix a registration tag and duly record in an appropriate manner all information required to be provided by the member at the time of registration. - (b) Upon registering a deer using the tribe's remote registration system, the member shall supply all information requested, record the registration number generated by the tribal remote registration system on his or her deer hunting permit, which shall be maintained by the member until the carcass is consumed. - (c) No member shall fail to present the carcass, or certain parts of the carcass, to the tribal registration station when requested by the Biological Services Division. - (3) When antlerless deer stamps are necessary, registering an antlerless deer in person or through the tribe's remote registration system will deactivate the antlerless deer stamp. - (4) A member registering a deer shall provide the registering official or the tribe's remote registration system with the following information: the type of deer (antlered or antlerless) taken, the management unit and county where the deer was taken, the date when the deer was taken, the tribal identification number of the member taking the deer and any other relevant information requested by the registering official or the tribe's remote registration system. - (5) Except as provided in Sections 6.18 [Level 1 Commercial Harvest] and 6.19 [Registration of Deer for Commercial Purposes], no member shall register a deer except by presenting the whole carcass to the registering official, by presenting the head of a carcass, provided the carcass tag is firmly affixed to the head or any part thereof, or, in the alternative, using the tribe's remote registration system. - (6) No person shall provide information to the registering official or the tribe's remote registration system which the person knows, or has reason to know, is false or misleading. - (7) Any tribal or Commission warden authorized pursuant to Section 4.02 [Enforcement by Deputized Conservation Wardens] to enforce the provisions of this ordinance is authorized to register deer in the field provided such warden provides all registering information to a tribal registration station no later than 5:00 p.m. of the first working day after the field registration.